Best Canon Lenses for Family Photographers | Advice From a Photographer

 Buy it on Amazon | Buy it on Adorama

 Expensive option #2: The Canon RF 50mm f/1.2L USM lens is a top-of-the-line lens that is perfect for lifestyle family photographers who want to capture high-quality, creative images without having to stand too far from their subjects.
 It has a wide aperture of f/1.2, which allows for low-light photography and a very shallow depth of field, creating super dreamy background compression.
 It also has a 50mm focal length, which is a versatile range that is suitable for a wide range of shots, from portraits to group shots.
 Additionally, the lens is fast and accurate, making it easy to capture candid, spontaneous moments.
+I have this lens and I use it a lot, although not as often as the next option.
+But if I lived somewhere with less impressive backgrounds, I would probably use the 50mm the most.

 Buy it on Amazon | Buy it on Adorama